Ned Irish

-Edward S. Irish (May 6, 1905 – January 21, 1982) was an American basketball promoter and one of the key figures in popularizing professional basketball.
+Edward Simmons Irish (May 6, 1905 – January 21, 1982) was an American basketball promoter and one of the key figures in popularizing professional basketball.
 He was the founder and president of the New York Knicks from 1946 to 1974.
 He was enshrined in the Naismith Memorial Basketball Hall of Fame in 1964.
 Cary Elwes portrayed him in the 2023 movie Sweetwater.

 Early life and career

 Irish was born in Lake George, New York.
 His father died when he was three years old and his mother, a nurse, moved with him to Brooklyn, where he attended Erasmus Hall High School.
 He graduated from the University of Pennsylvania in 1928 and began working as a sports journalist for the New York World-Telegram.
 To supplement his income, in 1930 he began working in public relations for the New York Giants football team.
 That job led him to run the National Football League's information bureau during the 1930s.